Airbus lost $1.3 billion amid pandemic; expects better 2021 - WTMJ

-PARIS (AP) — European plane maker Airbus lost 1.1 billion euros ($1.3 billion) amid an unprecedented global slump in air travel because of the pandemic, but expects to deliver hundreds of planes and make a profit this year.
+PARIS (AP) — European plane maker Airbus lost 1.1 billion euros ($1.3 billion) last year amid an unprecedented global slump in air travel because of the pandemic, but expects to deliver hundreds of planes and make a profit in 2021 despite uncertainty about when people will resume flying en masse.

+Airbus is also pushing to negotiate a “cease-fire” soon in its years-long trade dispute with U.S. rival Boeing, amid hopes that the Biden Administration will be more amenable than Trump’s government to a deal.
+The dispute has led to billions of dollars in tit-for-tat cross-Atlantic tariffs on planes, cheese, wine, video games and other products.

 “The crisis is not over.
-It is likely to continue to be our reality throughout the year,” he said.
-Airbus doesn’t expect the industry to recover to pre-pandemic levels until 2023-2025.
+It is likely to continue to be our reality throughout the year,” Faury said.
+“Airlines will continue to suffer” and to “burn cash,” he warned.

+Airbus doesn’t expect the industry to recover to pre-pandemic levels until 2023-2025, and when it does, Airbus predicts that environmental concerns will be ever more important to passengers and airlines, so it’s increasing investment in hydrogen and lower-emissions aircraft.

 Airbus sales were down to 49.9 billion euros from 70 billion euros the year before.
 The company also reported a loss in 2019 because of a major multinational corruption settlement.